-Trading laws different for each market, so before you start developing a day trading system for stocks, make sure you understand the requirements.
+Trading laws are different for each market, so before developing a day trading system for stocks, make sure you understand the requirements.
 For instance, the minimum required starting capital, under U.S. law, for day trading stocks is $25,000.

-Additionally, each market has different characteristics and a strategy in one market often does not work in another market.
-As an example, the stock market mean reverts more than other markets.
+Additionally, each market has different characteristics, and a strategy in one market often does not work in another market.
+As an example, the stock market means reverts more than other markets.
 Additionally, more capitalized markets tend to trend longer than smaller markets.